Diocese of Helena: 1900 to 1933

 After Brondel died in 1903, the next bishop of Helena was John Carroll of the Diocese of Dubuque.
 That same year, the pope erected the Diocese of Great Falls to cover the eastern half of the state.
 When Carroll became bishop, the diocese had 53 priests, 65 churches, and nine parochial schools to serve 50,000 Catholics.
 In 1904, Carroll started the construction of the Cathedral of Saint Helena.

 Carroll was a vocal opponent of socialism, which he believed made "no allowance for the development of man's talents, intellectual gifts, his spirit of economy or his ability."
 He also condemned alcohol as "the most prolific source of poverty and misery" and successfully lobbied the Helena City Council to require bars to close by midnight.
 Carroll died in Europe in 1925.

 Pope Pius XI named George Finnigan in 1927 to be the third bishop of Helena.
 Finnigan had been the provincial for the US Province of the Congregation of Holy Cross.

 When Finnigan took office, the diocese had 104 priests, 101 churches, 24 parochial schools, and a Catholic population of 64,000.
 The Blackfoot Confederacy adopted Finnigan into the tribe in Browning in 1928.
 The tribal leader, Mountain Chief, gave Finnigan the name "Na-toa-ye-owa-shin" ("Holy Word").
 Finnigan raised money to upgrade their churches, schools and infrastructure.
 The diocese also responded to the Wall Street Crash of 1929 and a severe drought by increasing its care for the poor.
 Finnigan worked hard to gain accreditation and long-term financial support for Mount St. Charles College.
 Finnigan died in 1932.

 1933 to 1975

 In 1933, Pope Pius XI appointed Ralph Hayes from the Diocese of Pittsburgh as the fourth bishop of Helena.
 After two years in Helena, Hayes was named rector of the Pontifical North American College in Rome.
 To replace Hayes, Pope Pius XI appointed Monsignor Joseph Gilmore of Helena.
 During his 26-year-long tenure, Gilmore presided over a period of great growth for the diocese.
 In addition to the material development, programs were developed to foster vocations, help resettle refugees from World War II, retrain unskilled workers, aid in adoptions, and promote the lay apostolate.

-After Gilmore died in 1969, Pope Paul VI named Monsignor Raymond Hunthausen of Helena as the next bishop of the diocese.
-Starting in 1976, Hunthausen worked with Call to Action, a progressive Catholic group, and sought to implement their program.
-His tenure as bishop of Helena was marked by increased lay involvement in church matters, the establishment of a mission in Guatemala, the closure of several Catholic elementary and high schools, and the strengthening of religious education programs.
+After Gilmore died in 1969, Pope Paul VI named Raymond Hunthausen of Helena as the next bishop of the diocese.
+Starting in 1976, Hunthausen worked with Call to Action, a progressive Catholic group.
 Hunthausen was named archbishop of the Archdiocese of Seattle in 1975.